hardyjoysan/WordOne/README.md

-# WordOne - Personal WP Development Environment
+# WordOne - Only For Personal Developent/Testing